TSnake41/xen/docs/designs/pv-iommu.md

 ## Hypercall batching

-In order to prevent unneeded hypercalls and IOMMU flushing, it is advisable to be able to batch IOMMU operations (e.g create a context, put devices in it and create several mappings within a single hypercall).
+In order to prevent unneeded hypercalls and IOMMU flushing, it is advisable to be able to batch some critical IOMMU operations (e.g map/unmap multiple pages).

 ## Hardware without IOMMU support